 Sensor Axis of the ADXL335.
 (Permission pending from Analog Devices)

 The ADXL335 chip that is being utilized for the IMU allows the user to band-limit the accelerometer to alleviate aliasing and noise.
-According to the datasheet utilizing the capacitor values specified in the table below could choose the frequency.
+According to the datasheet utilizing the capacitor values specified in table 10 could choose the frequency.